rxlow12345/is216G8/README.md

 Describe the **real-world business or community problem** your project addresses.

 > *Example:*
-> Current wildlife rescue system have slow response times & inefficient processes
+> Singapore's current wildlife rescue system faces slow response timings & inefficient processes
-> Our web application aims to enhance coordination with resuce organisations through faster case response, educate and empower the general public, and increase community involvement and support.
+> Our web application aims to enhance coordination with resuce organisations by enabling the public to make faster, more efficient reports which results in quicker case response.
+It also aims to educate, empower and increase community involvement and support among the general public.

 ---